Fender Champion 100 Review

-The champion 100 is a 40 pound combo amplifier measuring in at 26″ wide, 19″ high and 10.25″ deep.
+The champion 100 is a 40-pound combo amplifier, measuring 26″ wide, 19″ high, and 10.25″ deep.
 It is equipped with two 12 inch Fender special design speakers in a sturdy wooden 3/4″ MDF enclosure finished with black Tolex and silver corners.

 The included foot switch mounts easily into the rear of the amplifier, keeping the unit and its accessories together.
 A robust handle is used and is more than strong enough to support the weight of the amp and is easy to hold.

 Channels and Controls

 Voicing options include: blackface, British, metal, jazz, and tweed which sound great for the value here.

 Built In Effects